 “No, I just came in for a second to grab a baseball hat.”

 I felt a hot wave run through my body as I climbed up the burm, the slow crested hill that separated the backyard from the busy street.

 Al had recently ruptured his Achilles tendon and was wearing a therapy boot.
 He hobbled up slowly behind me.
-There was nothing but a stream of fast moving cars pacing Montgomery road.
+There was nothing but a stream of fast-moving cars pacing the road behind our house.